DeanHazineh/DFlat-tensorflow/readme.md

 ## Future Notes:

-- Please note that Tensorflow v2.10 is the last official tensorflow release with native GPU compatibility for Windows OS.
-DFlat is currently kept on v2.10 and will likely not be upgraded officially.
+- Please note that Tensorflow v2.10 was the last official tensorflow release with native GPU compatibility for Windows OS.
+The install was edited on 02/2024 to use the newest tensorflow in order to meet the requirements of google collab gpus.
 - Importantly, we are porting the package to Pytorch which has now become the dominant ML framework.
 Dflat-tensorflow will then no longer be updated and new developments will be released on DFlat-pytorch.
 - We expect that the pytorch version will be both faster due to improvements to the back-end and easier to use